Destination West!

 Picture

-Flickr album link: Bouillon King Road
+15:15 Bouillon King Road

 Highway 550 is the main touring route through the San Juan Mountains of southwest Colorado and mid summer is when the 4x4 trails open up in the higher elevations.
-Several popular 4x4 trails intersect with this highway and most are connected to the Alpine Loop, which is a famous bunch of old mining roads that meander throughout this region.
+Several popular 4x4 trails intersect with this highway and most are connected to the Alpine Loop, which is a famous trail system in this region.
 The level of difficulty can vary greatly from one dirt road to the next due to the nature of the Rocky Mountain Range terrain, so it is best to do some research prior to arrival.
-The town of Silverton is the headquarters for 4x4 adventures in this area and plenty of trail riding information can be found there.
-ATV and Jeep rentals are available in this town, so it is easy to join in on the fun.
-The ATV shops provide information pertaining to current dirt road conditions, avalanche closures and the type of vehicle needed for the more challenging trails, which all comes in handy when planning a tour.

 Timing is everything when planning a 4x4 venture in the high elevations.
 If one arrives too early in summer, the roads will be impassible due to melting snow and deep mud.
 Such was the case during my own Bouillon King Road 4x4 adventure late in the month of June a couple years ago.
-The first few miles going uphill were relatively easy going and the scenic views just kept getting better, then I had to call it quits where the road was still covered with an impassible snow bank.
+The first few miles going uphill were relatively easy and the scenic views just kept getting better, then I had to call it quits where the road was still covered with an impassible snow bank.
 If snow is encountered at 10,000 feet up, the conditions will likely not get any better further uphill, so calling it quits was the right thing to do.

 0 Comments